 - To apply the search to all modifiers, type a string such as control flow.
-This searches all the modifiers and returns any result that contains the specified string. - To apply the search to a specific modifier, type the modifier name and the string as follows: analyzer:control flow.
-This returns all results whose analyzer is control flow.
+This searches all the modifiers and returns any results that contain the "control flow" string. - To apply the search to a specific modifier, type the modifier name and the string as follows: analyzer:control flow.
+This returns all results detected by the Control Flow Analyzer.